jaeyoungchoilab/Topsicle/README.md

 It is advised to run this supplemental function prior to running the main function to have the overview observations of species and its reads before finding telomere length.

 **Executing Topsicle**

 3. Step 1.
-TRC filering (executed by the program): If read is sequenced from the telomere the first 1000bp of that read should contain telomere repeat k-mers.
+TRC filering: If read is sequenced from the telomere the first 1000bp of that read should contain telomere repeat k-mers.
 The count of this initial telomere repeat k-mers (i.e. TRC statistics) will be used for filtering candidate telomere sequencing reads.
 Reads with larger than a threshold TRC value (--cutoff) will be analyzed for downstream.
 In case a threshold can't be determined Topsicle can calculate an automatic threshold using the asymptotic method (see manuscript for detail) and calculate the telomere length.

-4. Step 2: After identifying potential read that has telomere, Topsicle finds how long is that telomere by sliding (--slide) through window (--windowSize) and measuring the mean of number of patterns found within that window, and returning the boundary point between telomere and non-telomere regions based on changepoint algorithm.
+4. Step 2.
+Telomere length calculation: After identifying potential read that has telomere, Topsicle finds how long is that telomere by sliding (--slide) through window (--windowSize) and measuring the mean of number of patterns found within that window, and returning the boundary point between telomere and non-telomere regions based on changepoint algorithm.

 5. Optional step 3: If we want to know what kmer-bp pattern is most found within a window (kmer has to smaller than initial length of telomere pattern), we use the flag --rawcountpattern to return a .csv file with position of window start, pattern, and number of pattern found in that window.

-6. See [2.1.3 Explanation of output](#213-explanation-of-output) for output explanations
+7. See [2.1.3 Explanation of output](#213-explanation-of-output) for output explanations

 ## 3. Troubleshooting